01 Getting Started

 6. Select Table Interactivity and click Next.

-7. Use the drop-downs to configure how the table should be affected and the specific table element.
-For example, the background color of the rows.
+7. Use the drop-downs to configure how the table should be affected and the specific table element, for example, the background color of the rows.
 Click Next.

 table interactivity